News & Research

 Brain Fog: When Your Mind Won't Work and Nobody Takes It Seriously

-It's not laziness.
-It's not aging.
+It is not laziness.
+It is not aging.
 Brain fog is a real symptom that shows up in depression, ADHD, anxiety, post-COVID, and medication side effects.

 Brain FogDifficulty Concentrating